fabioc-aloha/Spotify/Alex-Finch.md

 ## Chapter 7: The Technology Platform Legacy

 Now in 2025, "The Alex Method" has evolved beyond DJ performance into a complete framework for building user-centric technology platforms.
-My Universal Playlist Creator became the proof-of-concept that showed how artistic vision and technical precision could create something revolutionary.
+My Alex Method DJ Platform became the proof-of-concept that showed how artistic vision and technical precision could create something revolutionary.

 ### The Spotify Mastery Achievement

-The Universal Playlist Creator achieved what many thought impossible: **±10% duration accuracy** with real-world playlists consistently hitting 8.3% and 4.9% variance from target durations.
+The Alex Method DJ Platform achieved what many thought impossible: **±10% duration accuracy** with real-world playlists consistently hitting 8.3% and 4.9% variance from target durations.
 But the technical achievement was just the beginning.

 The breakthrough came when I realized that the most sophisticated engineering decision was knowing when to **remove features** rather than add them.
 I'd initially built AI recommendation systems, but when I removed them entirely, the platform became more reliable, maintainable, and user-focused.